Barry F. Sullivan: Career

+Other interests

 In his later years, Sullivan pursued a master's degree in theology at Fordham University and spent a decade as vice chairman of publicly traded power plant owner and operator Sithe Energies.

 Outside his business career, Sullivan was involved in the creation of the Big Shoulders Fund, which has raised more than $300 million to support inner-city Catholic schools in the city's poorest neighborhoods.
 He was also elected to the board of trustees of the University of Chicago in 1980, becoming vice chair of the board from 1985 to 1987 and chair of the board from 1988 to 1992.
 He served on the board of trustees of Columbia University, Georgetown University, and the Art Institute of Chicago.

 Awards and honors

 Sullivan was a member of the Knights of Malta and a recipient of the Order of Saint Gregory the Great.

 In 1994, he was awarded an honorary LLD from the University of Chicago.

 In 1996, he was given a John Jay Award by Columbia College, his alma mater, for his achievements in business and civic leadership.